AnkitJha13/Timer_Stopwatch/README.md

 # Timer and Stopwatch
 This repository contains a project timer and stopwatch implemented using HTML, CSS, and JavaScript.
 The timer allows you to set a countdown for a specific duration, while the stopwatch helps you measure elapsed time.
 This README file provides an overview of the project and instructions on how to use it.

 # Features
 - Timer: Set a countdown for a specific duration, and receive a notification when the time is up.
 - Stopwatch: Start, pause, and reset the stopwatch to measure elapsed time accurately.
 - User-friendly interface: The timer and stopwatch have intuitive controls and a visually appealing design.

 # Getting Started
-To use the project timer and stopwatch, follow these steps:
+To use the project timer and stopwatch, follow steps:

 - Clone the repository or download the source code as a ZIP file.
 - Navigate to the project directory in your local system.